 Volumez is focusing on provisioning block storage first, thinking that’s 60 to 70 percent of its opportunity, with file provisioning following later.

 Volumez was founded in Israel in November 2020 by original CEO and now CTO Jonathan Amit and COO David Benayoun.
-Amit was the CTO and founder of IBM-acquired Storwize, while Benayoun is an ex-exec in Intel’s Platform Engineering Group.
+Amit was the CTO and co- founder (with Gal Naor) of IBM-acquired Storwize, while Benayoun is an ex-exec in Intel’s Platform Engineering Group.
 Faintuch will establish Volumez’s US-based operations.

 Silk, the rebranded and pivoted Kaminario all-flash array startup, also uses Azure ephemeral disks in its public cloud database acceleration offering.